-If theme feature works in the blank theme
+If the theme feature works in the blank theme

 The blank theme may not have the same error, which would indicate that the source of the issue is local to your store's changes.

-Solution: Transfer content from broken theme to operational theme.
+Solution: Transfer content from the broken theme to an operational theme.

 If the theme feature is also broken in the blank theme, proceed to Step 5.